Ritvik-22/Guess-the-Number-Project/README.md

 # Guess the Number Game

 ## Description
 Guess the Number is a simple interactive game where the player attempts to guess a randomly generated number within a specified range.
-The game provides feedback on whether the guess is too high, too low, or correct.
+The game provides feedback on whether the guess is too high, too low or correct.

 ## Features
 - Random number generation within a defined range.